dribdat/dribdat/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-Add the **nodejs** build pack in the _Settings_ tab of Heroku to get everything working properly.

 The first user that registers becomes an admin, so don't delay!
+If you would like to run dribdat on any other cloud or local machine, follow the [Developer guide](#developer-guide) below.
+The following section details environment variables you can add to tweak your installation.

 ## Configuration

-Optimize your dribdat instance with the following environment variables in production. **Tip**: Use `.flaskenv` or `.env` to store environment variables for local development:
+Optimize your dribdat instance with the following environment variables in production:

 * `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/))
 * `SERVER_URL` - fully qualified domain name where the site is hosted